Town of Emmitsburg

 Permitted uses in the B-1 neighborhood business district are as follows:

-8. Business and advertising signs, real estate and public building signs or bulletin boards when attached to a building pertaining to the use of the property on which the sign is located, provided that they meet the requirements of Chapter 15.16.
+7. Business and advertising signs, public building signs or bulletin boards when attached to a building pertaining to the use of the property on which the sign is located, provided that they meet the requirements of Chapter 15.16.
 (Prior code Art.
 XI (Art.
 VI § 1.0))

 17.20.030 Uses permitted in the B-2 general business district.